chaos-mesh/website/versioned_docs/version-2.0.5/simulate-http-chaos-on-kubernetes.md

 ## Create experiments

-Chaos Mesh only supports using YAML configuration files to create HTTPChaos experiments.
+Chaos Mesh supports using YAML configuration files to create HTTPChaos experiments.
 In the YAML files, you can simulate either one HTTP fault type or a combination of different HTTP fault types.

 ### Example of `abort`